jessicaz831/ShopifyBackendChallengeGUI/README.md

 - lists all inventory items

 CSV button
-- exports inventory items into a CSV called inventory.txt
+- exports inventory items into a CSV called inventory.txt, which you might have to search your files for
 - button will not appear if no items in inventory

 Thank you for your time!